Spiritual Meaning of Seeing Auras in a Dream: Discover Insights

 Why do I keep dreaming about auras?

-Recurring aura dreams usually point to an ongoing shift — in a relationship, in your own emotional state, or in your spiritual development.
-If the auras are consistent in color across dreams, that color's meaning is worth taking seriously.
+Recurring aura dreams usually point to an ongoing shift, whether in a relationship, in your own emotional state, or in your spiritual development.
+If the auras are consistent in colour across dreams, that colour's meaning is worth taking seriously.
 If they keep changing, your subconscious is still working through something unresolved.

 What should I do after a vivid aura dream?

-Write it down immediately: who had the aura, what color it was, whether it was growing or fading, and how you felt.
-Over time, patterns will emerge.
-Many people find that keeping a dream journal for 30 days reveals which relationships or emotions their aura dreams are tracking.
+Write it down immediately: who had the aura, what colour it was, whether it was growing or fading, and how you felt.
+Patterns emerge over time.
+Many people find that a 30-day dream journal reveals which relationships or emotions their aura dreams are tracking.